 Use the universal naming convention (UNC) any time you enter a path to an administrative command.
 UNC makes network access to files, machines, and other devices easier.
-It enables you to refer to remote machines and files by using a particular format.
-The format is: $\computer_name\path$.
+Use UNC to refer to remote machines and files by using a particular format.
+The format is: \\computer_name\share_name\path.

-In the following example, \\loon\ccmdb\tstgonzo is a UNC-style path.
+In the following example, \loon\ccmdb\tstgonzo is a UNC-style path.